codeship/RIG/README.md

 $ gulp build
 ```

-This will build all sass files and output a new file called `rig-build.css`
+This will build all sass files and output a new file called `rig-latest.css`